sjtalkar/sjtalkar.github.io/Power BI advanced features.md

 In our application, the Source query step will have a count field with the number of pages for people.
 Right click on it and create a query out of it.

-Using the above a dynamic range list can be created, where PeopleCount is a paramter or a Query.
+Using the below a dynamic range list can be created, where PeopleCount can be a parameter or a Query.

 `= List.Numbers(1,PeopleCount)`